 One of the more significant movements in IT in recent years is a trend toward low code and no code tools and platforms, and it isn’t going away.
 Each will be defined in the section below:

-- No code: similarly to low code platforms, no code platforms use a visual application system that allows users to build apps without coding.
+- No code platforms, similar to low code platforms, use a visual application system that allows users to build apps without coding.
 Usually, this includes drag and drop processes.
 One example of this is Salesforce CRM, which allows people with coding skills to code, and those who don’t have those skills can create simple applications without using any code at all.

 Why are these important?
 Well, that’s a more complex answer.
 Like DevOps, Low Code and No Code platforms are designed to increase the agility and effectiveness of organizations.
 But unlike DevOps, they don’t traditional require hand coding.
 That leaves many IT organizations wondering what role, if any, low code and no code platforms could play in their DevOps organization.